zoltan151/MWC-miner/README.md

 ### Building the Cuckoo-Miner plugins

-Grin-miner automatically builds x86_64 CPU plugins.
+MWC-miner automatically builds x86_64 CPU plugins.
 Cuda plugins are also provided, but are not enabled by default.
 To enable them, modify `Cargo.toml` as follows:

 ```